-Soviet and Russian Television Monitoring
+Soviet and Russian TV Monitoring

 - Collector: Radio Free Europe/Radio Liberty Research Institute (RFE/RL Research Institute)